 The proximity of the radiants to each other, together with their motion from night to night, means that visual observers must take great care to distinguish between the individual showers.
 For this reason, the above showers, with the exception of the Delta Aquarid-S and Alpha Capricornids, are often now merely grouped together as part of the "Summer Antihelion Source".

-With Full Moon in 2015 occurring on July 31, moonlight will be a serious problem this year
+With New Moon in 2016 occurring on August 2, moonlight will not be a problem this year

 Despite not producing peak rates as high as those of the Geminids, the Perseid meteor shower remains the favourite for most observers.
 This is because, in addition to being rich in bright and trained meteors, it also occurs during summer in the northern hemisphere as opposed to the cold nights of December for the Geminids.

 Perseid activity can be seen from the last ten days of July through to the third week of August.
 The highest observed rates on any given night are likely to be seen when the radiant is highest in the sky late in the night.
 In some years, when the Earth encounters dust trails from old returns of the parent comet, there can be more than one Perseid peak.

 In addition, there is good evidence for a 12 year periodicity in Perseid rates,with 1968, 1980, 1992 and 2004 having produced well above average ZHRs, due to perturbations of the meteor stream by Jupiter.
 2016 is, obviously, the next year in this sequence.